UST Faculty Union head calls for online classes as fuel prices surge

 Art by Mei Lin Weng/ THE FLAME

-THE UST Faculty Union (USTFU) has urged the administration to shift course lectures online following the surge in oil prices triggered by the ongoing conflict in the Middle East.
+THE UST Faculty Union (USTFU) president has urged the administration to shift course lectures online following the surge in oil prices triggered by the ongoing conflict in the Middle East.

 “To mitigate the negative economic impact on both the students and the academic staff of the soaring fuel prices brought about by the armed conflict in the Middle East, I humbly suggest that most academic sources be delivered online and their respective high-stakes assessments be conducted online, for the rest of the semester, after the scheduled Preliminary Exams,” the letter, signed by USTFU President Asst.
 Prof. Emerito Gonzales, read.